macdonaldster/macdonaldster.github.io/index.md

 	<p>Notes:
 		<ul>
+			<li>I thought I would stick this link here to remind me why and how to journal - <a href="https://dariusforoux.com/how-to-journal/">https://dariusforoux.com/how-to-journal/</a></li>
 			<li>Mood as of 2020-01-31 - unseasonably warm, sunny day! feeling good... cooking some prime rib tonight - what a treat!
 			<li>Currently watching - Disenchantment</li>
 			<li>Currently attempting - 265 lbs (at 273, right now - 2020-01-29) ...
 See <a href="/pages/2020-01-28-blog.html">2020-01-28-blog</a> for more info...</li>